Fujiwara no Takaiko

-Fujiwara no Takaiko (藤原高子 842 - May 6, 910), commonly known as Empress Nijō (二条后), was the mother of Emperor Yōzei, the 57th emperor of Japan, who lived during the Heian period.
+Fujiwara no Takaiko (藤原高子), commonly known as Empress Nijō (二条后), was the mother of Emperor Yōzei, the 57th emperor of Japan, who lived during the Heian period.
 The daughter of Fujiwara no Nagayoshi and sister of Fujiwara no Mototsune, she was the consort of Emperor Seiwa who later became the empress dowager.

 One of her poems is included in the Kokin Wakashū.
-Her other children were Prince Sadayasu (貞保親王; 870–924) and Princess Atsushi (敦子内親王; d.
-930).
+Her other children were Prince Sadayasu (貞保親王) and Princess Atsushi (敦子内親王).

 Early life and family

 Fujiwara was born in 842 to Fujiwara no Nagayoshi and Fujiwara no Otoharu, the latter a posthumous title holder of the rank of shoichii.
 She was the full sister of Fujiwara no Mototsune.
-The daughter of a nobleman who was chosen as a gosekmaihime was a prerequisite for future entry into the Imperial Court in Kyoto as a candidate for empress, but by this time her biological father, Nagara, had already died of illness, leaving her without a guardian, so it is possible that Takaiko was also adopted by Fujiwara no Yoshifusa (Nagara's younger brother and Emperor Seiwa's maternal grandfather), who had also adopted her older brother, Mototsune.
-However, because the Emperor was still a child, Takako did not actually enter the Imperial Court until seven years after Gosekmai, later than Fujiwara no Tamiko, the daughter of Nagara's other brother, Fujiwara no Yoshiaki.
+The daughter of a nobleman who was chosen as a gosechimaihime was a prerequisite for future entry into the Imperial Court in Kyoto as a candidate for empress, but by this time her biological father, Nagara, had already died of illness, leaving her without a guardian, so it is possible that Takaiko was also adopted by Fujiwara no Yoshifusa (Nagara's younger brother and Emperor Seiwa's maternal grandfather), who had also adopted her older brother, Mototsune.
+However, because the Emperor was still a child, Takaiko did not actually enter the Imperial Court until seven years after Gosechimai, later than Fujiwara no Tamiko, the daughter of Nagara's other brother, Fujiwara no Yoshiaki.